et9719/ourgalleryy/README.md

     - How was this achieved?
         - in models.py within the post class i defined number of likes and returned self.likes.count() so that it would add the amount 0f likes up and return it to the page.

-- when the user has an account I want the users to be able to comment on a piece of art.
+- when the user has an account, I want the users to be able to comment on a piece of art.
     - Was this achieved?
         - Yes
     - How was this achieved?